 During Moore’s absence due to his illness, Associate University Counsel Michael Gebhardt had taken on some of Moore’s responsibilities.
 The university has not yet stated who will replace Moore.

-The Moore family is still arranging a funeral but may hold a service at Temple, the statement from Theobald and O’Connor read.
-According to the Theobald and O’Connor statement, the university will notify the public once details are available.
+The Moore family is still arranging a funeral but may hold a service at Temple, according to a statement.

 Joe Brandt can be reached at email@example.com or on Twitter @JBrandt7.